A Joint Model for IT Operation Series Prediction and Anomaly Detection: Experiments

 \subsection{Unsupervised Anomaly Detection}

-Our anomaly detection approach is compared to representative approaches in the literature.
-They are VAE, DONUT~\cite{Xu2018}, SPOT, DSPOT~\cite{Siffer2017}, SR and SR-CNN~\cite{Ren2019}.
-The results of SPOT, DSPOT, SR, and SR-CNN are quoted from \cite{Ren2019}.
-Among these approaches, VAE is actually a part of our approach.
-Its hyper-parameters are set to be the same as ADTP.
+Our anomaly detection approach is compared to the representative approaches in the literature.
+The considered neural network based approaches include VAE, DONUT~\cite{Xu2018}, SR-CNN~\cite{Ren2019}, and VAE-LSTM~\cite{Lin2020}.
+The approaches based on conventional models, such as One-Class SVM (OCSVM)~\cite{Bernhard1999}, SR, SPOT and DSPOT~\cite{Siffer2017} are also considered in the comparison.
+The results of SPOT, DSPOT, SR, and SR-CNN are quoted directly from~\cite{Ren2019}.
+Among these approaches, VAE shares the same hyper-parameters settings as our VAE block in PAD.
 Essentially, DONUT is a variant of VAE.
 Its hyper-parameters on \textbf{KPI} dataset are set according to \cite{Xu2018}.
-While on \textbf{Yahoo} dataset, the hyper-parameters of DONUT are set to be the same as ADTP.
+While on \textbf{Yahoo} dataset, the hyper-parameters of DONUT are set to be the same as PAD.
+As suggested in \cite{Lin2020}, the window size $\Omega$ on $\textbf{KPI}$ and $\textbf{Yahoo}$ is set to \textit{24} and \textit{144} respectively.
+The rest of the configurations are kept the same as \cite{Lin2020}.
+For OCSVM, the implementation from \cite{scikit-learn} is adopted.
+The optimal hyper-parameter $\nu$ is searched in \textit{(0, 1]} to achieve the best F$_1$-score.
 In SR-CNN, the CNN model used for detection is trained with an extra large amount of time series, in which the anomalies are artificially injected.
 This is the only supervised approach considered in our study.
-Moreover, another run of approach without SR confidence weighting is also conducted, which is given as ADTP${}^-$.
-This is to show the contribution of SR weighting to the final performance.
+For our approach, besides the standard configuration, another two runs are pulled out.
+They are AD and PAD${^-}$.
+In AD, only VAE block is trained to perform anomaly detection.
+This is to study the effectiveness of joint training with LSTM.
+In order to study the performance gain from SR weighting, PAD${^-}$ is pulled out.
+In this run, SR confidence weighting is turned off.

+The performance of anomaly detection from all the aforementioned approaches is presented on Tab.~\ref{tab:detection}.
+As shown in the table, the proposed approach outperforms all the state-of-the-art unsupervised approaches considerably on both datasets.
+Its performance remains stable across two different datasets.
+In contrast, the approaches such as OCSVM, DSPOT, DONUT, and SR demonstrate significant performance fluctuation across different datasets.
+VAE-LSTM shows very poor performance on both datasets.
+It turns out to be hard for LSTM to capture the temporal patterns in the embedding space of VAE, since VAE and LSTM are trained separately.